pbberlin/tools/os/fsi/readme.md

 Contains the minimal
 requirements for exchangeable filesystems.

-The required interface is intentionally ultra slim.
+The required interface did not remain ultra slim, since apps need accessing all functions *via interface*.
-Contact me, if you think, the interface needs additional *mandatory* methods.
-Then create a pull-request and add your method to the interface and to all filesystems.
+They cannot access conditional methods easily.

+All Fileystems provide an pck.Unrwap(fsi)(fsImpl,bool) to get access to the underlying fileystem.
+But we dont want to unwrap, only to access fsImpl.Chmod(...).
+We need fsiX.Chomod() directly.

 #### Subpackage common
 Holds common extensions to all filesystems.